Two loop calculation of Yang-Mills propagators in the Curci-Ferrari model: Results

 \subsection{General properties of the renormalization-group flow}

 In Fig.~\ref{Fig:SU3_flujo} we depict the solutions of Eqs. (\ref{Eq:RGflow}) for different initial conditions.
 The two-loop IR-safe flow presents an infrared fixed point at $(\lambda^*,\tilde m^*)\sim (1.64, 0.6)$, where $\tilde m=m/\mu$ is the dimensionless mass.
 These fixed-point values are smaller than those found at one loop $(\lambda^*,\tilde m^*)\sim (16,3.7)$ \cite{Reinosa:2017qtf}.
 The trajectory from the UV fixed point, $(\lambda,\tilde m)\sim (0, 0)$, to the infrared fixed point, corresponds to the so-called ``scaling solution''.
 This solution leads to a gluon propagator which vanishes at small momentum, as is shown in Fig.~\ref{Fig:gluonParametrico}.
-For initial conditions lying on the left of the separatrix, the RG flow terminates at a Landau-pole (green curves), while the flows initialized at the right of the separatrix (blue trajectories) are infrared safe and correspond to a gluon propagator which saturates at a nonzero value in the infrared, see Fig.~\ref{Fig:gluonParametrico}.
+For initial conditions lying on the left of the separatrix, the RG flow terminates at a Landau-pole (green curves), while the flows initialized on the right of the separatrix (blue trajectories) are infrared safe and correspond to a gluon propagator which saturates at a nonzero value in the infrared, see Fig.~\ref{Fig:gluonParametrico}.

 There is a feature which appears at two loops that was not present in our previous one loop calculation.
 We see that, for trajectories close enough to the scaling solution, the gluon propagator shows oscillations, see Fig.~\ref{Fig:gluonParametrico}.
-To understand more clearly this phenomenon, we have drawn in Fig.~\ref{Fig:SU3_flujo} the position of the extrema of gluon propagator (dotted line).
-This curve corresponds to the values of $\lambda$ and $m/\mu$ for which the derivative of the gluon propagator with respect to $p^2$ is zero, that is to say:
+To understand more clearly this phenomenon, we have drawn in Fig.~\ref{Fig:SU3_flujo} the position of the extrema of the gluon propagator (dotted line).
+This curve corresponds to the values of $\lambda$ and $m/\mu$ for which the derivative of the gluon propagator with respect to $p^2$ is zero, namely:

 As some of the flow trajectories can intersect this line several times, the gluon propagator may present some oscillations, as seen in Fig.~\ref{Fig:gluonParametrico}.
 However, these features concern only relatively large values of $\lambda$ ($\lambda\gtrsim 1$), a region where the perturbative approach is questionable.
 The oscillations observed in the gluon propagator are probably to be attributed to the use of the perturbative approach beyond its range of validity.
 We note that such oscillations are not observed in nonperturbative approaches, see eg ref. \cite{Cyrol:2016tym}.
 Finally, although not shown in Fig.~\ref{Fig:SU3_flujo}, we note that the line of extrema (dotted line) always crosses the IR safe trajectories deep in the infrared.